Selling monthly structured settlement income payments is like giving yourself a demotion at work.

 (a) Provide independent professional advice

-(b) Refer them to several companies that we know, We reserve the right to charge a fee for this service, commensurate with the service provided.
-No fee will be charged to any annuitant where we placed the structured settlement annuity as the broker or co-broker.
-In other cases, if a fee is charged it will be fully disclosed.
-It is believed some structured settlement brokers and settlement planners conceal that they are paid referral fees, the amount of such fees and the impact of such fees on the amount of cash the seller receives or the amount of future payments that need to be sold to pay such fees.
+(b) We may refer individuals to several companies we are familiar with and reserve the right to charge a fee for this service, proportionate to the service provided.
+No fee will be charged to any annuitant for whom we placed the structured settlement annuity as the broker or co-broker..
+In other instances, if a fee is applied, it will be fully disclosed.
+It is noted that some structured settlement brokers and settlement planners allegedly conceal the fact that they receive referral fees, the amount of such fees, and the impact those fees have on the cash the seller receives or the amount of future payments required to cover these fees.

-(2) We also DO NOT violate confidentiality or privacy provisions in settlement agreements on cases in which we have previously been invited to participate by sharing case documents with factoring, settlement purchasing or settlement transfer companies, including factoring brokers.
+2. We also DO NOT violate confidentiality or privacy provisions in settlement agreements on cases in which we have previously been invited to participate by sharing case documents with factoring, settlement purchasing or settlement transfer companies, including factoring brokers.
 Is there any legal exposure to the attorneys who refer structured settlement consultants or settlement planners (who end up doing so), or their clients?
+Certain structured settlement factoring companies contribute significant donations to state trial lawyer associations, leading to their designation as “partners” by the recipients.

 Have you experienced significant losses due to poor money management, unwise investments, or just bad luck?
 Don’t be discouraged; it is a learning opportunity.
 You may already benefit from the discipline, consistent flow, and financial safeguards offered by structured settlement.
 However your circumstances may have shifted, or you might be facing an urgent medical situation not covered by insurance.
 Have all you exhusted all of your options?